Skip to main content

 What Is a Operating Agreement Single Member?

-An Operating Agreement Single Member in the United States is a legally binding written instrument.
+An Operating Agreement Single Member in the United States records the capital, voting and profit-sharing arrangements binding the co-owners of the business.

 The legal significance of a single-member operating agreement centers on piercing the corporate veil doctrine.
 Courts across all states may disregard the LLC's separate legal identity and hold the member personally liable for business debts if the member fails to maintain adequate separation between personal and business affairs.
 In Olmstead v.
 Federal Trade Commission (2010), the Florida Supreme Court highlighted the importance of operating agreements in establishing that an LLC is a distinct legal entity.
 Having a written operating agreement that documents capital contributions, profit distributions, and management procedures serves as strong evidence that the member treats the LLC as a separate entity rather than an alter ego.